 Research opportunities are divided into four separate tracks: Basic and Translational Neuroscience; Computational Image Analysis; Healthy Aging Research; and Brain and Body Donation.
 Each research track is correlated to a participating training facility.

-As a part of the comprehensive program, Neuroscience Scholars also have an opportunity to: obtain hands-on training, attend educational seminars to boost their professional skills, learn about bioscience career options, practice scientific writing, attend social networking events, and create a scientific poster to showcase project outcomes and present their research at concluding symposium.
+As a part of the comprehensive program, Neuroscience Scholars also have an opportunity to: obtain hands-on training, attend educational seminars to boost their professional skills, learn about bioscience career options, practice scientific writing and create a scientific poster to showcase project outcomes and present their research at concluding symposium.

 Scholars are expected to commit 35-40 hours per week to the program.
 A stipend of $125/week for a total of $1,000 will be provided upon successful completion of the program.
 The overall aim is to give scholars cutting-edge experience in biomedical and clinical research.